dinakaranonline/blog/_posts/2020-06-27-No-Code-Movement -The-Tech-Co-Founder-you-were-always-looking-for.md

 Having said that, we must not be carried away with the hype of no-code/low-code movement being the silver bullet for all the problems.
 The tools are targetting a repeatable set of use-cases and are in no way a replacement for building incredible user-experiences of high quality.

-But what is the database or Data Store?
+### But what is the Database / Data Store?

 One of the most interesting aspects is that most of the data is stored in MS-Excel Spreadsheet kind of tools, which has a very familiar interface and functionalities are well understood by almost anyone well versed with using desktops.

+There are interesting use-cases that can be built with Spread sheets as a database.
+Airtable is also taking a similar evolved approach of using spreadsheets as databases.

+### But what are the comprises ?

 Pricing is one aspect that needs to be properly considered.
 Most of the no-code tools have a free tier and once there is traction, a slightly higher subscription cost on a monthly basis could become challenging.
 Also, there is little flexibility in terms of branding and the level of customizations here are extremely limiting.

 So moving from a no-code tool is going to be a complete re-write and hence the migration and associated cost of re-write need to be carefully considered.
-There is also the vendor lock-in and the start-ups building these no-code tools may suddenly shut shop or increase the pricing thereby making it unaffordable.
+There is also the vendor lock-in that needs to be carefully considered.

 Having said of all of this, there is an absolute market need that makes big cloud providers like GCP and AWS invest in the no-code tools and it should be interesting to how the no-code tool movement progresses in the next few years.

 Software is eating the world, whether the No-Code Tools movement is going to eat software and developers lunch?
 Only time can tell.